volkerholloh/phoenix-ansible/README.md

 ### Create user

-The `01-create-user.yml` playbook should be run first and can only be run once.
-It creates a new user that you defined in `group_vars/hosts/vars`) and disables root access via SSH.
+Run the 01-create-user.yml playbook to create the user defined in group_vars/hosts/vars.
+This playbook also disables root access via SSH.
+It should only be executed once.

-## Setup server
+## Configure the server

+Once the user is created, configure the server by running:

 ```
 ansible-playbook 02-configure-server.yml
 ```

-This will install updates, configure [sensible server security](https://www.redhat.com/sysadmin/ansible-linux-server-security), setup Postgres and create the database with appropriate permissions, and install Caddy.
+This playbook performs the following actions:

+- Installs updates and applies [basic security configurations](https://www.redhat.com/sysadmin/ansible-linux-server-security)
+- Installs and configures Postgres, and sets up the necessary database and privileges
+- Sets up Caddy for handling requests

-## Deploy your Phoenix application
+## Deploy the application

-Now that the server is configured, all that is left to do is deploy your app:
+With the server configured, deploy the Phoenix application using:

 ```
 ansible-playbook 03-deploy-application.yml
 ```

-Ansible will build a Mix Release locally and move the tarball to the server.
-Any modifications to the Caddyfile or service unit file are also applied.
-Expect 5-10 seconds of downtime.
-During this time, Caddy will serve a simple HTML page.
+This process builds a Mix release locally, transfers the resulting tarball to the server, and applies any changes to the Caddyfile and service unit file.
+Expect around 5-10 seconds of downtime during deployment, during which Caddy will serve a basic HTML page.